RobertxPearce/reionization-emulator/scripts/README.md

 ## Available Scripts

 - **`run_simulations.py`**
-  Generates parameter sets (Latin Hypercube) and runs the Fortran simulation executable.
+  Generates parameters zmean, alpha and kbar using Latin Hypercube.
+Then runs the Fortran simulation executable.